Always be the first to know! Sign up here to receive the latest news, reviews, special offers and more...

 2011 saw the company celebrate its 30th anniversary.
 As part of the year Forest Forge commissioned David Lane to write two plays - The World Outside and companion piece Born.
 Born was presented by the Youth Theatre and toured alongside the professional production.
 This is the first time a company has commission a companion play for a youth theatre to tour with professionals.
 2011 was also the year that the company's trustees were shortlisted for the Winifred Tumim Memorial Prize for good governance.

-In 2012 Forest Forge revitalised its mission and business plan and looks forward to an exciting and busy future.
+In 2012 Forest Forge revitalised its mission and business plan in order to progress forward into an exciting and busy future.